lpparente/COMP100/README.md

-# Welcome to C# In A Nutshell!
+# Welcome to Bootstrapping C#!

-And welcome to the world of C#!
+And welcome to the world of programming!

 This course is composed of a few Modules that cover the basic concepts of C#.
 Each Module has sequential short lessons, each covering one specific topic.